 - Improving while reusing and understanding the processes for flag it or fix it

 - Improving or creating articles based on their search terms: searching is creating

 - An opportunity to practice the workflow, in the technology they will be using, based on scenarios

-- An understanding of the KCS measures, AQI and link accuracy
+- An understanding of the KCS measures, Content Standard Checklist, and link accuracy

 - An appreciation for the KCS licensing model and the role of the coach

-During Wave I, KCS Coaches begin to use the sampling and scoring process for the Article Quality Index (AQI) and the Process Adherence Review (PAR - in particular link rate and link accuracy) that were created during the KCS Design Session.
+During Wave I, KCS Coaches begin to use the sampling and feedback process for the Content Standard Checklist and the Process Adherence Review (PAR - in particular link rate and link accuracy) that were created during the KCS Design Session.
 The coaches provide feedback to the Wave I participants.
 The goal is to move the Wave I participants to KCS Contributors or KCS Publishers as quickly as possible.

 Each group or wave of adopters must successfully exit Phase 2.
 Depending on the size of the organization, subsequent waves may be necessary to deploy KCS to all knowledge workers.
 Using a wave approach helps minimize the impact of coaching, as it develops new coaches to support the next wave and assures that each team is creating quality articles before adding more people.